 The second really good thing about the Siri Hotel is that it’s great value for money.
 If you walk in and book a room, or book a room online, its 550 THB for a pretty good 3 Star standard room – it costs 700 THB per night if you select the buffet breakfast as an optional add-on.
 Food and drinks are also (mostly) really good value for money.
 See below for what I mean by ‘mostly’.

-The third thing the Siri Hotel has gotten right is the quality of the service – it’s efficient, friendly and helpful.
+The third thing the Siri Hotel has got right is the quality of the service – it’s efficient, friendly and helpful.
 The check-in process is really quick and the reception staff smile.
 The only slightly negative thing about the service is that seem to be very insistent that you pay for things straight away rather than settle up later.
 Not a problem, but perhaps a reflection of problems they may have encountered with guests in the past.

 Rooms at the Siri Hotel